 Those are the stats:

 To be honest, I agree with Ronnie, he wasn’t at his best, at least not consistently.
 In the first session of the final, he made a lot of mistakes and got visibly frustrated, but the good thing is that he didn’t let this affect him over time.
-After bad shots, he regrouped and focused on the next opportunity, something Ding didn’t manage and that, more than anything else, made the difference.
+After bad shots, he regrouped and focused on the next opportunity, something Ding didn’t manage, and that, more than anything else, made the difference.
 Also, Stephen Hendry in the ITV commentary mentioned, several times, that the table wasn’t playing great, that the players were getting a lot of big bounces from the cushion.
 Both Ronnie and Ding are known for their accurate positional play, and they heavily rely on it, so this would affect them badly.
 Hendry said that when you can’t trust the table it’s hard to have any confidence in the shots you play.

 Regarding the Crucible comments, I believe they are motivated by two factors.
 Yes, the Crucible is a test of endurance and consistency.
 We saw it last year: Ronnie had one bad session, the second of his QF against Ding, and he wasn’t able to recover from the deficit he accumulated in that one against a top player like Ding.
 I don’t think that Ronnie feels that he currently has the level of consistency required to win the World this year.
 But there is, in my opinion, another factor: he doesn’t want the “favourite” tag, nor the expectations that come with it.
 He has to cope with more than his share of expectations as it is.
 And he’s right in that approach.
-I stay convinced that the way Trump had put pressure on himself by boasting about “this being his year” played a big part in his first round defeat, he put himself under unnecessary high pressure.
+I stay convinced that the way Trump had put pressure on himself by boasting about “this being his year” played a big part in his first-round defeat, he put himself under unnecessary high pressure.

 2018 World Grand: Prix MSI of the Ronnie O’Sullivan – Ding Junhui match (Session1)

-2018 World Grand Prix Trophy ceremony
+2018 World Grand Prix Trophy ceremony and the match review

 Before the match Ronnie had shared this picture on social media, stating it was “Rocket fuel for peak performance”.
-Well it worked!
+Well, it worked!
 And it looks yummy!